lwfinger/rtw88/README.md

 ```bash
 cd ~/rtw88
 ```
+Change the above to the location where you downloaded the driver if necessary.

 ```
 git pull
 ```
 ```
 make
 ```

+Secureboot disabled:

 ```
 sudo make install
 ```

+Secureboot enabled:

+See section `Installation with SecureBoot for All Distros`.

 💡 **Remember, every newly installed kernel requires this step - no exceptions**.
 If the kernel update means that you have no network, skip the 'git pull' and build the driver as it is, but run `git pull` once you have connectivity, and rebuild if any updates were pulled.

 ---